allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 each shard contains its own instance of the cache with a lock.
 When an item with unique key needs to be cached a shard for it is chosen at first by the function `hash(key) % N`.
 After that cache lock is acquired and a write to the cache takes place.
 Item reads are analogue.
-When the number of shards is relatively high and the hash function returns properly distributed numbers for unique keys then the locks’ contention can be minimized almost to zero.
+When the number of shards is relatively high and the hash function returns properly distributed numbers for unique keys then the locks contention can be minimized almost to zero.
 This is the reason why we decided to use shards in the cache.

 ### Eviction